If you’re planning out your dream garage or building a new house, you might wonder how big a “standard garage size” is.

 Detached garages have more wiggle room for expansion.
 Still, you must be sure of the recommended minimum size when assembling an attached garage.

-Even if your home’s garage is an odd size, knowing the standard garage sizes can help save time planning for your garage upgrades.
+Even if your home’s garage is an odd size, knowing the standard garage dimensions can help save time planning for your garage upgrades.

 In my mind, the bigger garage you can afford, the better.
 Even if you don’t have enough cars to fill it just yet, you’ll have enough space to convert one of the bays into a workshop or extra storage for tools and seasonal items.